-- Wash bridges at times of high water level (between November 1 and March 31) whenever possible using appropriate pressure and volume settings. - Consult with the Environmental Specialist to ensure stream hydrology and ecology are not affected and water laws are observed. - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas. - Follow guidelines for management of areas containing sensitive plant species as indicated by roadside markers, or as advised by supervisor. - Review the Migratory Bird Treaty Act before beginning work. - Perform work that may disrupt fish habitat in the in-water work window.
+- Wash bridges at times of high water level (between November 1 and March 31) whenever possible using appropriate pressure and volume settings. - Consult with the Environmental Specialist to ensure stream hydrology and ecology are not affected and water laws are observed. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist. - Follow guidelines for management of areas containing sensitive plant species as indicated by roadside markers, or as advised by supervisor. - Review the Migratory Bird Treaty Act before beginning work. - Perform work that may disrupt fish habitat in the in-water work window.
 See Appendix C.